grame-cncm/faustcourse/session5/content.md

 In this short lesson, we show you how to plot the samples generated by a Faust program.
-This, combined with the ability to plot the block diagram of a Faust code can be of great help when it comes to figure out DSP-related issues.
+This, combined with the ability to plot the block diagram of a Faust code can be of great help when it comes to solve DSP-related issues.

 The Faust distribution comes with a simple architecture called `faust2plot`.
-So if the Faust compiler is installed on your system, `faust2plot` should also be available. `faust2plot` takes Faust code and turns it into a command line program that when executed will output a Matlab/Octave file hosting a vector or a matrix (depending on if the signal has one or 2 channels), containing the first N samples output by the algorithm implemented in the Faust file.
+Note that it will only work on OSX, Linux and possibly Cygwin on Windows.
+So if the Faust compiler is installed on your system, `faust2plot` should also be available. `faust2plot` takes Faust code and turns it into a command line program that when executed will output a Matlab/Octave file hosting a vector or a matrix (depending on if the signal has one or more channels), containing the first N samples output by the algorithm implemented in the Faust file.

 [show screen capture: code]